GigiLi89/storytime/README.md

 The diffrence between the flowchart I made at the planning phase of my project and during the building of the project is the "Do you want to play again?" - function added to the end.

+## User Story
+### First time visitors
+- Wants to play a game
+- Wants a funny story
+- Wants to find out what the story is

+### Returning visitors
+- Wants to play the game again
+- Wants to show someone else and play
+- Wants to see if there's any new stories

 ## Data Model

 I have choosen to use the functions as a form of data model.
 I have the mini games which are representing different scenarios which will also take the inputs from users.